 Being a symptom, nausea can be caused by a number of varying factors.
 The most common among them are:

-- Digestion problem: lf your digestion system does not work properly due to reasons like food poisoning, then the result will be definitely nausea.
+- Digestion problem: if your digestion system does not work properly due to reasons like food poisoning, then the result will be definitely nausea.

 - Motion sickness: The attack of nausea often can be seen with people traveling by car or bus prone to motion sickness – a state of disagreement between visually perceived movement and the vestibular sense.

-- Pregnancy: When a woman gets pregnant, she often feels the urge to vomit, and it is common to almost 80% women.
-Therefore, nausea can be caused in case of women by pregnancy at their early stages.
+- Pregnancy: When a woman gets pregnant, she often feels the urge to vomit, and it is common to almost 80% of women.
+Therefore, nausea can be caused by the early stages of pregnancy.

 - Alcoholic beverage: Use of excessive alcoholic beverage can also make a person nauseated.